Open Letter #4 on Masters Swimming - posted December 21, 2017

 Q: Is Swim Ontario offering an unattached Masters swimmer category?

-Q: Is incorporation necessary to join Swim Ontario?
+Q: Is incorporation for a Masters only club necessary to join Swim Ontario?

 Q: I only have a handful of swimmers that want to compete.
 Do I need to register all of my swimmers?